 Digital innovation in insurance is mainly being use in aggregators and product distribution.
-The regulator is taking a cautious approach to the use of technology.
-We have seen important developments in health insurance and parametric products, which are testing the regulator and the market.
-We certainly hope the use of technology helps improve penetration in an underdeveloped market such as the Mexican market.
+The regulator is taking a cautious approach to the use of technology; however, the regulation issued by the CNSF permits the use of digital means for formalizing and contracting insurance products.
+Nonetheless, the regulator has made modification to the applicable regulation aimed to expedite insurance procedures through electronic media.